The Ten Commandments (1956 film): Filming

 DeMille and 20 assistant directors who spoke English and Arabic directed 8,000 people in the Exodus sequence.
+The Cavalry Corps of the Egyptian Armed Forces portrayed the Pharaoh's chariot host.
 Yul Brynner flew from New York City to film the scene where Rameses and his chariots leave the city.
 In November, DeMille suffered a heart attack after he climbed the 107-foot-tall Egyptian pylon set to see one of John P. Fulton's special effects shots.
 Egyptian doctors advised DeMille to stay in bed for "an indefinite number of weeks", but DeMille wanted to go back to work as soon as he could and took medication from Dr. Max Jacobson.
 After ten weeks in Egypt, DeMille and Heston returned to the United States on November 24.
 The second unit's final day of production in Egypt was December 3, 1954.
 DeMille refused an offer from the Egyptian government to turn the Gates of Per-Rameses into a museum and instead ordered its demolition because he knew other production companies would use the set.

 The Hollywood footage was shot between March and August 1955.

 Under DeMille's direction, the film's cast members performed their roles in the theatrical style of acting.
 Anne Baxter later remembered, "I loved slinking around—really, this was silent film acting but with dialogue.
 No shading was permitted.
 'Louder!
 Better!'
 That's what DeMille roared at everybody."
 Yvonne De Carlo said that DeMille wanted "florid" acting and would often shout, "More!
 More!"
 Vincent Price similarly recalled, "I'd do a rehearsal and C. B. would thunder, 'More!
 More passion!
 More understanding!'
 What he was asking for was the Victorian way of acting, so I'd throw my hands around."
 In his memoirs, Sir Cedric Hardwicke stated, "I enjoyed working with DeMille, who of all the directors I have met was the only one who really knew what he wanted—he and Olivier.
 In his seventies, DeMille's energy was unbelievable."
 On the set of the film, DeMille was initially not satisfied with Edward G. Robinson's portrayal of Dathan, but he admired and respected Robinson and did not say anything to him.
 After he saw the dailies of Dathan's first scenes, DeMille was pleased with the "sardonic humor" Robinson gave to the originally serious character.